Deception Island incident

-The Deception Island incident took place in February 1953 when a group of British Royal Marines landed on Deception Island in Antarctica, took two Argentine sailors prisoner and destroyed both an Argentine Navy's base and nearby Chilean base.
+The Deception Island incident took place in February 1953 when a group of British Royal Marines landed on Deception Island in Antarctica, took two Argentine sailors prisoner and destroyed both an Argentine Navy base and nearby Chilean base.

 Background

 In 1943, the United Kingdom launched Operation Tabarin, with the goal of asserting its claim to a portion of Antarctica, which was also claimed by both Argentina and Chile.
 For the next few years, British warships would patrol the region, destroying Argentine and Chilean sovereignty markers.
 As part of this operation, British forces built a base on Whalers Bay, Deception Island, called Station B (62° 59′ S, 60° 34′ W) The island was considered to be of strategic importance due to its naturally protected deep water harbor.
 Despite these efforts, both South American countries continued to expand their presence in Antarctica, building more bases and installing new sovereignty markers.
 In early 1948, the Argentine Navy established a permanent base on the island, close to Fumarole Bay (which they called Primero de Mayo Bay) called Deception Station, garrisoned by ten men.
 They also built smaller shelters and depots in Telefon Bay and Pendulum Cove.